Compound Exercises Are the Workout Hack Everyone Should Be Doing

 04

-• Find a step or a bench that, when you place your foot squarely on it, your knee is at a 90-degree angle or larger.
+• Find a step or a bench that, when you place your foot squarely on it, your knee is at roughly a 90-degree angle.
+A step deck or exercise bench works great.

-• Step up with the right foot, then the left, bringing both feet completely onto the bench.
+• Step up with the right foot, then the left, bringing both feet completely onto the surface.

 • To return to the starting position, lead with the right foot to step down to the floor, then the left, until ending with both feet on the ground.